-Waste and Recycling - costs associated with the waste collection and recycling contract were less than anticipated by £136,000(-).
-Additionally, income from recycling credits was better than expected by £91,000(-) which contributed to an overall saving of £201,000(-) on the Waste and Recycling service.
+- Waste and Recycling costs associated with the waste collection and recycling contract were less than anticipated by £122,000(-) as a result of better terms negotiated with the Council's contractor Biffa. - Bereavement Services income from fees and charges was better than expected by £79,000(-).